OpenWindMap/api-v1-doc/docs/index.md

 ## License

-To use data from Pioupiou stations, you must comply with the license available on the [Data Licensing] page.
+To use data from the OpenWindMap network, you must comply with the license available on the [Data Licensing] page.

 [Live]: api/live/index.md
 [Archive]: api/archive/index.md